-IT job market explodes with 12,500 new jobs in January according to BLS data says Janco
+IT job market explodes with 12,500 new jobs in January according to BLS data

 Even with the unemployment rate rising to 7.9%, the number of new jobs for IT Pros is now at levels high enough for IT mid-level manager and developrs to say IT is in full recovery mode…

-The latest BLS data shows a large increase in the number of employed IT professionals.
+IT job market explodes with 12,500 new jobs in January according to BLS data - The latest BLS data shows a large increase in the number of employed IT professionals.
 The CEO of Janco Associates, Victor Janulaitis said, “According to BLS there were 12,500 more IT professionals employed in January than in December.
 That is in addition to the 61,000 adjustment that the BLS added to the base number. ” Further, Janulaitis said, “According to the data there have been over 86,700 IT jobs added in the last twelve months.
 That level of additional IT employment is robust enough to be called a mini-boom. ”

 The CEO added, “When we looked at the number of IT pros employed and compared that with our own independent survey of 106 CIOs in North America we can only conclude that the hiring freezes of 2008 through 2012 have been lifted.
 We are seeing greater demand for mid-level managers and technologist who can address demands placed on CIOs for more ‘web-enabled’ applications. ”

 Janco’s says, “CIOs are focusing on the near term demands to hire proven managers and get plans in place for more robust hiring in the summer and fall…”